Epidemic models in measure spaces: persistence, concentration and oscillations

 by setting $\alpha(x):=\beta(x)/\gamma(x)$, and removing the third equation, which has no impact on the dynamics of the system.
 In the rest of the article we will study the system \eqref{eq:SI-no-mut} instead of \eqref{eq:main}.

-In this section we state and discuss the main results we shall prove in this note related to the large time behavior of \eqref{eq:SI-no-mut}.
 Before going to our results, we introduce some notations that will be used along this work.
 We work on a Polish space $X$ (\textit{i.e.} a metrizable space which is separable and complete for at least one metric) equipped with a complete distance $d$}.
-We denote by $\mathcal M(K)$ the set of the signed Radon measures on $K$ of finite mass.
-Recall that $\mathcal M(K)$ is a Banach space when endowed with the {\it absolute variation norm} given by:
+We denote by $\mathcal M(X)$ the set of finite signed Radon measures on $X$.
+Recall that $\mathcal M(X)$ is a Banach space when endowed with the {\it total variation norm} given by:

 This fact is proved for instance in \textcite[Vol. I, Theorem 4.6.1 p.
 273]{Bog-07}.
 When $X$ is compact, it is possible to identify $\mathcal{M}(X)$ with the dual of the space of continuous functions over $X$, $C(X)$.
 This is the Riesz representation theorem \parencite[Vol. II, Theorem 7.10.4 p.111]{Bog-07}.
 When $X$ is an arbitrary Polish space, while it is true that every measure $\mu\in\mathcal{M}(X)$ yields a continuous linear functional on $BC(X)$ (the space of bounded continuous functions), the converse is no longer true \parencite[Vol. II, Example 7.10.3 p.111]{Bog-07}.